KieranDevlin/aloha/README.md

 * used semantically named functions and variables to keep code easy to read
 * used strict equality operators to generate an alert based on user input in email form
 * used loops, functions, and conditionals to effectively implement JavaScript

+### Git

+* created a repository both locally and in the cloud with GitHub

+* effectively used git push to upload my local repository to my remote repository

+* used commits to follow version control best practices

+* effectively used command line and commands on iTerm to initiate and commit git repositories